Specialized Legal Support for Fort Hood Personnel

 When military justice issues threaten your career at Fort Cavazos, you need a dedicated legal advocate who understands the unique challenges you face.
 Kral Military Defense delivers experienced representation tailored to the specific command environment and legal landscape of Fort Cavazos.

-Formerly known as Fort Hood, Fort Cavazos was renamed in 2023 to honor General Richard E. Cavazos, the Army’s first Hispanic four-star general.
-As one of the largest military installations in the world, Fort Cavazos spans approximately 340 square miles and houses over 37,000 active-duty personnel.
+Formerly known as Fort Cavazos, Fort Hood is one of the largest military installations in the world, spanning approximately 340 square miles and houses over 37,000 active-duty personnel.

 - III Armored Corps Headquarters